Mamoon794/employee-handbook/deliverables/D1/planning.md

 We plan to establish a weekly partner meeting schedule.
 For now, Mondays at 10 AM - 11 AM seems suitable for everyone.

 ### Q9: How will you organize your team?

-List/describe the artifacts you will produce to organize your team.
-(We strongly recommend that you use standard collaboration tools like Linear.app, Jira, Slack, Discord, GitHub.)

-- Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
-- We want to understand:
-  - How do you keep track of what needs to get done?
-(You must grant your TA and partner access to systems you use to manage work)
-  - **How do you prioritize tasks?**
-  - How do tasks get assigned to team members?
-  - How do you determine the status of work from inception to completion?

 We'll use Slack or Discord to stay in touch as a team and have quick conversations when we need to collaborate.
 For keeping track of our development work, we'll create GitHub issues whenever we need to add new features, fix bugs, or make improvements.
 This approach will help us stay organized, solve problems quickly, and support each other along the way.